alecremer/vision_api/README.md

 * **Full ML Lifecycle Ownership:** By handling annotation (with Active Learning), training, and deployment (inference), it eliminates the need to jump between disjointed tools, demonstrating a complete understanding of MLOps pipelines.

 * **Local-First & Unrestricted:** Developed to bypass the limitations of cloud-based proprietary tools (like image caps or OS restrictions), it provides a powerful, uncapped local environment for researchers and engineers.

+* **Service Separation: tools** are structured as independent services, reducing coupling and limiting error propagation across modules.
+The interface is built with OpenCV, but frontend and backend remain separated, so the UI layer can be replaced in the future without touching the system core.

+* **Centralized Configuration:** a single config file controls the whole pipeline — enable/disable training, inference, or annotation per model, define architectures and parameters per task, and switch models without modifying the core codebase.

+* **Unified CLI:** every mode (live, train, annotate, data processing) runs through one consistent CLI interface, ensuring reproducibility across experiments.

 ---